Phuire-Research/Stratimux/StagePlanner.md

 ```
 * Dispatcher - This is the supplied dispatch function that is made available each stage.
 * Staging - The interface that you will be interacting with when setting up your stages, noting placement of concepts and the dispatch function.
-* UnifiedSubject - This is a specialized subject for utilized within STRX to allow for this staging paradigm.
+* UnifiedSubject - This is a specialized subject for utilized within STRX to allow for this stage planner paradigm.
 This is made available via the createAxium function and likewise within your principles via the concept$ property.
 Note that your plan will be an array of functions even with just one stage.

 ## Example
 ```typescript